An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

 \subsection{Pseudo-unitary dynamics}

-A large part of our paper is devoted to an abstract analysis of a pseudo-unitary evolution, without a direct reference to a space-time setting.
-We actually believe that this analysis has other interesting applications besides QFT on curved spacetimes.
-After all, symplectic or, after complexification, pseudo-unitary structures are rather omnipresent in physics and mathematics.
-We will see that even on the abstract level, where instead of spacetime we have only the time variable, one can define analogs of many objects familiar to the reader from textbooks on QFT.
+As discussed above, the evolution of Cauchy data for the Klein--Gordon equation preserves the \emph{charge form} -- a natural Hermitian indefinite scalar product.
+On the technical level it is convenient to assume that the charge form is compatible with the Hilbertizable structure.
+More precisely, we need the structure of a \emph{Krein space}.

-Note in parenthesis that we prefer to work in the complex setting instead of the real setting of a symplectic space, perhaps more common in the literature.
-Our dynamics acts in a complex Krein space and preserves the so-called charge form.
-If the dynamics commutes with the complex conjugation, e.g. if there are no electromagnetic potentials, then by restricting our dynamics to the real space we can go back to the real symplectic setting.
+Note, in parenthesis, that we prefer to work in the complex setting of a Krein space instead of the real setting of a symplectic space, perhaps more common in the literature.
+If the dynamics commutes with the complex conjugation, e.g., if there are no electromagnetic potentials, then by restricting our dynamics to the real space we can go back to the real symplectic setting.

-As we mentioned above, the analysis simplifies considerably in the stationary case.
-The space of Cauchy data has a natural structure of a Hilbert space (actually, a scale of Hilbert spaces), and therefore the existence of dynamics is relatively straightforward.
-In our paper we show that the strategy that works in the stationary case can be applied with minor changes to the generic case.
-Non-autonomous evolutions lead however both to technical and conceptual problems.

-The first issue is technical: one has to construct the evolution.
-This is not as straightforward as in the autonomous case.
-To define the evolution we use an old result of Kato~\cite{kato:hyperbolic}.
-In this approach one assumes that the Cauchy data are described by a Hilbertizable space, and the generators are self-adjoint with respect to a certain time-dependent scalar product compatible with the Hilbertizable structure.
-This condition is naturally satisfied for pseudo-unitary generators possessing a positive Hamiltonian.
-Besides, one needs to make some technical assumptions, which essentially say that the generator of the evolution does not vary too much in time, so that it acts all the time in the same Hilbertizable space.
-Using the evolution it is easy to define the analogs of classical propagators in the context of Cauchy data, denoted $ E^\vee, E^\wedge, E^\PJ$.

-More interestingly, the time-dependence of the generator leads also to conceptual problems.
-It seems that in general there does not exist a single distinguished state, which can be used to define a representation of our theory.
-To remedy this, we consider systems that are asymptotically stationary in the past and future.
-Then one can use the limiting past/future symplectic generator to define two pairs of bisolutions: the ``in'' and the ``out'' bisolutions.
-In the context of the Cauchy data they are denoted $ E_\pm^{(+)}, E_\pm^{(-)}$.
-(The plus/minus in the parentheses correspond to particles/antiparticles; the plus/minus without parentheses correspond to the future/past.)